james94/Capstone-VUI-Speech-Recognizer-NLPnd/README.md

 python create_desc_json.py LibriSpeech/test-clean/ valid_corpus.json
 ```

-9. Create an [IPython kernel](http://ipython.readthedocs.io/en/stable/install/kernel_install.html) for the `aind-vui` environment.
+9. Create an [IPython kernel](http://ipython.readthedocs.io/en/stable/install/kernel_install.html) for the `nlp-vui` environment.
 Open the notebook.
 ```
-python -m ipykernel install --user --name aind-vui --display-name "aind-vui" jupyter notebook vui_notebook.ipynb
+python -m ipykernel install --user --name nlp-vui --display-name "nlp-vui" jupyter notebook vui_notebook.ipynb
 ```

-10. Before running code, change the kernel to match the `aind-vui` environment by using the drop-down menu.
+10. Before running code, change the kernel to match the `nlp-vui` environment by using the drop-down menu.
 Then, follow the instructions in the notebook.

-![select aind-vui kernel][image2]

 __NOTE:__ While some code has already been implemented to get you started, you will need to implement additional functionality to successfully answer all of the questions included in the notebook. __Unless requested, do not modify code that has already been included.__